octokit/octokit.js/README.md

 All the endpoint methods such as `octokit.repos.get()` are aliases of `octokit.request()` with pre-bound default options.
-So you can use the `@octokit/request` API to get the default options or get generic request option to use with your prefered request library.
+So you can use the `@octokit/request` API to get the default options or get generic request option to use with your preferred request library.

 ```js